gr4vy/gr4vy-go/api/docs/PaymentServiceTokenRequest.md

 ### NewPaymentServiceTokenRequest

-`func NewPaymentServiceTokenRequest(securityCode string, paymentServiceId string, redirectUrl string, ) *PaymentServiceTokenRequest`
+`func NewPaymentServiceTokenRequest(paymentServiceId string, redirectUrl string, ) *PaymentServiceTokenRequest`

 NewPaymentServiceTokenRequest instantiates a new PaymentServiceTokenRequest object This constructor will assign default values to properties that have it defined,